30 Brilliant Large Group Games and Workshop Activities

 Complexity isn’t your friend with a large group.
 Sometimes, all you need is a quick game with simple instructions in order to get things kicked off!

 Apple, Orange and Banana! is a fast, active energizer that is great for teams of any size.
 Start by asking the group to form a circle and put their hands on the shoulders of the person in front of them.
 Next, ask everyone playing to jump forward when you say apple, jump back when you say orange and then jump and turn 180 degrees to put their hands on the shoulders of the person who has behind them.
-Work up to combining multiple commands to keep the group on their toes and generate lots of laughter too!
+Work up to combining multiple commands to keep your team on their toes and generate lots of laughter too!

 Team building games for large groups

 Working together towards a common goal is often essential to increase cohesion within teams and you should definitely include such activities in a team building or development workshop.
-They’re also great for bringing a sense of play and fun to proceedings and encouraging everyone in your group to get involved.
+They’re also great for bringing a sense of play and fun to proceedings and encouraging everyone in your team to get involved.

 Draw your Coat of Arms

-This group activity helps group members to get to know each other better through a creative drawing exercise: Each participant draws their own coat of arms – a design that is unique to themselves, representing important characteristics, achievements and values of its owner.
+This group game helps group members to get to know each other better through a creative drawing exercise: Each participant draws their own coat of arms – a design that is unique to themselves, representing important characteristics, achievements and values of its owner.

 When people are finished drawing, they present their work to in their group.
 The presentation part is practical to do in smaller groups.
 And whether you have a small or large group, you can arrange a neat Coat of Arms gallery by sticking all the drawings on the wall of the workshop room.
 Large group games where participants have something to show at the end can be especially effective and can really set the stage for a productive, interactive workshop.